The White Men's Club Leading America's Largest Cities

 Breed posited to me that she was the first member of the Board of Supervisors ever to grow up in poverty in San Francisco.
 “Diverse representation is important,” she said, “but I also think having diverse experiences from people is equally important because you come from a different perspective, and how you make decisions comes directly from experience.”

 At the moment, Breed’s closest rival appears to be Kim, a fellow Board member who scored an endorsement from Senator Bernie Sanders in an earlier, unsuccessful bid for the state Senate.
-She’s also talked up her upbringing in San Francisco as the daughter of South Korean immigrants who was raised in a one-bedroom apartment.
+She’s also talked up her upbringing as the daughter of South Korean immigrants who was raised in a one-bedroom apartment.
 A victory by either Breed or Kim would instantly diversify the ranks of big-city mayors, elevating a woman of color to a powerful post that can be a springboard to even higher office in California.

 That likelihood, along with the enthusiasm of women and first-time political candidates more broadly in the Trump era, has left liberal advocates cautiously optimistic that change will come more rapidly to urban leadership across the country.
 Gentrification and changing voting behavior, among other factors, may have stymied the advance of women and non-white mayors.
 But reengaged voters and a renewed focus on races up and down the ballot could turn an emerging trend away from diversity into a mere historical blip instead.
 “I think we’re at a different moment,” Quinn told me.
 “We’re going to bust the ceilings off City Halls very, very soon.
 And cities will be better for it.”

-Note: * This article originally misstated that Muriel Bowser was the first African American woman elected mayor of Washington D.C.
-That was Sharon Pratt in 1990.
-We regret the error.